 SVG-edit is extremely simplistic in features and design.
 It provides baseline tools for creating lines and shapes, and an option for inserting bitmap-based images into the scene.
 You can pile on layers for additional depth in your line-based drawings, but the real selling point with SVG-edit is with its browser-based roots, making it compatible with any PC using modern web browsers like Chrome, Microsoft Edge, Safari, and Firefox.
 Give this option a try if you don’t want to install software on your PC.

-This writer uses GIMP for image editing every day and has a 9-year-old daughter who mastered the program with ease (read: envious).
-That said, we highly recommend this free, open-source alternative to Adobe Photoshop that’s been around since 1995.
-It packs everything you need to edit your photographs, import your vector-based art for added effects and realism, or generate stunning digital paintings from scratch.
+This free, open-source alternative to Adobe Photoshop has been around since 1995 and packs everything you need to edit your photographs and import your vector-based art for added effects and realism.
+You can even generate stunning digital paintings from scratch.
 It’s a tool every digital artist should not live without.